Hans Peter Aglassinger

-Hans Peter Aglassinger (born 1963 in Salzburg, Austria) is an Austrian industrial designer that is known for being one of the principles of TEAMS Design GmbH in Esslingen, Germany.
+Hans Peter Aglassinger (born 1963 in Salzburg, Austria) is an Austrian industrial designer who is known for being one of the principals of TEAMS Design GmbH in Esslingen, Germany.
 He is best known for his award-winning work for Robert Bosch GmbH.
-Hans Peter has been instrumental in keeping many long term relationships alive with companies such as Robert Bosch, Still, Silit and Leifheit.
+Hans Peter has been instrumental in keeping many long-term relationships alive with companies such as Robert Bosch, Still, Silit and Leifheit.

 History

 Aglassinger studied industrial design at the University of Arts and Industrial Design Linz in Austria.
 He designed for TEAMS Design GmbH in Esslingen, working directly with Hans Erich Slany before becoming a partner in 2002.
 He continues to actively contribute to the design culture at TEAMS.
 Aglassinger has also taught and lectured at neighboring universities such as University of Graz in Austria and University of Wuppertal in Germany.
 He has also been interviewed on various international sites.